FZJ-IEK3-VSA/tsorb/README.md

    Department of Electronic and Electrical Engineering Loughborough University, Leicestershire LE11 3TU, UK

-   ** Institute of Electrochemical Process Engineering (IEK-3), Forschungszentrum Jueulich GmbH, Wilhelm-Johnen-Str., 52428 Juelich, Germany
+   ** Institute of Techno-economic Systems Analysis (IEK-3), Forschungszentrum Jueulich GmbH, Wilhelm-Johnen-Str., 52428 Juelich, Germany

    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by